aurimas13/Solutions-To-Problems/LeetCode/Java Solutions/Repeated Substring Pattern/README.md

 The problem of "Repeated Substring Pattern" description is found [here](https://leetcode.com/problems/repeated-substring-pattern/description/) while the solution is [here](https://github.com/aurimas13/Solutions-To-Problems/blob/main/LeetCode/PythonJava%20Solutions/Repeated%20Substring%20Pattern/repeated.java).

+To check the solution in terminal first compile Java file as `javac repeated.java`, then run the command as follows `java Solution` and it will check tests and if the solution works correctly.

 **Explanation**:

 1. **Understanding the Trick**: